StoneT2000/Dimensions/README.md

 }
 ```

-An example of a rock paper scissors competition design can be found here: TODO add link
+An example of a rock paper scissors competition design can be found here: https://github.com/StoneT2000/Dimensions/tree/master/examples/rock-paper-scissors/rps.js

 Full documentation on `Match, Agent` and other data that can be used, along with configuration can be found here: TODO add link